 The best thing your four-legged buddy can do to beat the heat is find a comfy spot.
 Fido and Fluffy may appreciate cooling pads or frozen towels on their bed.
 For smaller animals, choose something with great insulation.
 (Tip: ceramic plant pots work well.)
 You can also keep ceramic tiles in the freezer, and put those in your little buddy’s cage.

 Opt for snacks that are cool, refreshing, and have a high water content.
 The exact recommendations will depend on the type of pet you have, so ask your vet for specific advice.
 Fido and Fluffy may also appreciate chilled sodium-free broth or broth cubes.
+For expert guidance on the best diet for your senior pet, consider our Vet Nutrition & Weight Management service.

 If you’re taking your furry best friend somewhere in the car, let the AC work for a few minutes before bringing them out.
 Fido may also appreciate a car ramp or steps.
+For more tips on keeping your senior dog active and engaged during the summer, check out our article on Keeping A Senior Dog Active.

 Ensuring senior pets have constant access to water during summer is vital for preventing dehydration and overheating.
 As pets age, they may be less efficient at regulating their body temperature, making them more susceptible to heat-related stress.
 Ample fresh, cool water aids in maintaining normal body temperature and supports vital organ function.
 For pets with conditions like kidney disease, which is more common in seniors, staying hydrated is even more crucial to help manage their health.
 Offering multiple water stations or incorporating water-rich foods can further support hydration.